itsjohncs/GrassBag/readme.md

 Note that you only get credit for mowing a piece of grass once.
 You can't mow it, let it regrow, and then come back and mow it again for more points.
 You gotta find greener pastures.

+## Grassward Compass

+You'll also see a small green box that hovers around your knight.
+It will always point at the nearest grass that you haven't mowed yet (unless you've mowed all the grass in the room you're in of course!).

 ## AllGrass.txt: Seeding the Global Total

 The "global" total only increases when you enter a room with grass in it.
 The mod isn't aware of all the grass in the game right off the bat.
 But it can be!